ebeaudoi/deploy-ocp-operators/README.md

 # deploy-ocp-operators
 - Description

 Those kustomization has been created to deploy Openshift operators in an air-gapped environment

+In each opertor folder, you can find an update script use to update the kustomization.yaml files

 # See below the details for each operator